ihdia/docvisor/pages/boxSupervised/box_setup.md

 ]
 ```

 The json file with the data for the box-supervised layout is a list of dictionaries.
-Each dictionary represents the data of a single region of a document.
+Each dictionary represents the data of a single region of an image .
 The structure of each dictionary is as follows:

 1. `imagePath`:**string (required)**

-    `imagePath` is the path to the image of the document associated with the outputs to be visualized.
+    `imagePath` is the path to the image of the image associated with the outputs to be visualized.

 2. `outputs`:**dict (required)**